ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/230700 HVAC Insulation.md

 "Exposed areas" are finished areas and other areas used by personnel in the normal use of the building, such as boiler room, fan rooms, mechanical rooms, and storage rooms.

 "Concealed areas" are pipe tunnels, covered pipe trenches, spaces inside walls, duct or pipe shafts, spaces above dropped ceilings, unfinished attic spaces, crawl spaces, and space below access floor.
-1. SYSTEM DESCRIPTION**
-   1. Design Requirements
+1. SYSTEM DESCRIPTION*   1.
+Design Requirements
    1. Heated piping systems to be insulated
    1. Hot water heating supply and return.
    1. Heated piping systems and components not to be insulated